The HSC is nearly always the most anxious and stressful time of adolescents and will place pressure on mental health.

 Dealing with school stress, social identity, boyfriends/girlfriends, driving, sport, parties, money…

-Our children will definitely need our help and support.
+Your children will definitely need your help and support during this time.

 In aircraft emergencies, you’re instructed to put on your own oxygen mask before attempting to help others.

-Before talking about mental health with your teenage son/or daughter, you need to be prepared to talk and you need to feel confident that you can answer any questions they may have about mental health.
+Before talking about mental health with your teenage son/daughter, you need to be prepared to talk and feel confident that you can answer any questions they may have about mental health.

 You need to be aware of the factors that may increase the risk of developing a mental health problem: